SE::DuckDuckGo::Position - Website keyword position checker for DuckDuckGo

 Queries

-As queries, you must specify the domain of the desired site and the search query separated by a space, for example:
+As queries, you must specify the domain of the target website and the search query separated by a space, for example:

-If you need to check one site against a list of queries, you can specify the domain in the query format (Query format):
+If you need to check one website against a list of queries, you can specify the domain in the Query format:

 lenta.ru $query

 Or just use a list of keywords.
-To use several domains in the query at once, you need to specify a list of domains separated by a comma and the keyword separated by a space, for example:
+To use multiple domains in a query at once, specify the list of domains separated by commas and then the keyword after a space, for example:

-The Stop when found option is also supported, scraping will end if positions are found for all domains.
+The Stop when found option is also supported; parsing will end if positions are found for all domains.

 Query substitutions

-You can use built-in macros for automatic substitution of subqueries from files, for example, we want to check sites/a site against a keyword database, let's specify a few main queries:
+You can use built-in macros for automatic substitution of subqueries from files; for example, if we want to check websites/a website against a keyword database, specify several main queries:

 ria.ru